 Point Mugu is a tiny town located in the state of California.
 With a population of 0 people and just one neighborhood, Point Mugu is the 860th largest community in California.

-The armed forces are a huge part of the life in Point Mugu, employing 20.56% of the workforce.
-While it is a military town, the civilian sector still plays an important role in the local economy, where the Public Service and Accommodation industries employ 55.56% and 44.44% of the civilian workforce, respectively.
+20.56% of the workforce is employed in the armed forces, making the military a huge focus of life in Point Mugu.
+Even though it is a military town, the civilian sector still plays an important role in the local economy.
+The Public Service and Accommodation industries respectively employ 55.56% and 44.44% of the civilian workforce.

 For a small town, Point Mugu has a lot of people who use public transit to get to work, and those that do mostly ride the bus.
 This suggests that a real need for low-cost transportation in Point Mugu exists, and local transit is helping to meet that need.

-The percentage of adults in Point Mugu with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.33% of adults in Point Mugu have a bachelor's degree or advanced degree.
+The citizens of Point Mugu are slightly less educated than the national average of 21.84% for the average city or town: 13.33% of adults in Point Mugu have a bachelor's degree or advanced degree

 Point Mugu is an extremely ethnically-diverse town.
 The people who call Point Mugu home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Point Mugu residents report their race to be White, followed by Black or African-American.
 Point Mugu also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 31.78% of the town’s residents.
 Important ancestries of people in Point Mugu include Irish, African, European, Yugoslavian, and Other West Indian.